League of Legends: Other modes

 Besides Summoner's Rift, League of Legends has two other permanent game modes.
-ARAM ("All Random, All Mid") is a five-versus-five mode like Summoner's Rift, but on a map called Howling Abyss with only one long lane, no jungle area, and with champions randomly chosen for players.
+ARAM ("All Random, All Mid") is a five-versus-five mode like Summoner's Rift, but on a map called Howling Abyss with only one long lane, no jungle area, and champions randomly chosen for players.
 Given the small size of the map, players must be vigilant in avoiding enemy abilities.

-Teamfight Tactics is an auto battler released in June 2019 and made a permanent game mode the following month.
+Teamfight Tactics is an auto battler released in June 2019 and made a permanent game mode the next month.
 As with others in its genre, players build a team and battle to be the last one standing.
 Players do not directly affect combat but position their units on a board for them to fight automatically against opponents each round.
 Teamfight Tactics is available for iOS and Android and has cross-platform play with the Windows and macOS clients.

 Other game modes have been made available temporarily, typically aligning with in-game events.
 Ultra Rapid Fire (URF) mode was available for two weeks as a 2014 April Fools Day prank.
 In the mode, champion abilities have no resource cost, significantly reduced cooldown timers, increased movement speed, reduced healing, and faster attacks.
-A year later, in April 2015, Riot disclosed that they had not brought the mode back because its unbalanced design resulted in player "burnout".
-The developer also said the costs associated with maintaining and balancing URF were too high.
+In April 2015, Riot disclosed that it had not brought the mode back because its unbalanced design resulted in player "burnout".
+Riot also said the costs associated with maintaining and balancing URF were too high.
 Other temporary modes include One for All and Nexus Blitz.
 One for All has players pick a champion for all members of their team to play.
-In Nexus Blitz, players participate in a series of mini-games on a compressed map.
+In Nexus Blitz, players participated in a series of mini-games on a compressed map.